Network Cluster-Robust Inference: Summary of Results and Recommendations

 \begin{remark}[Weighted, directed graphs] Our asymptotic results rely on a CLT that only pertains to binary, undirected networks, but as discussed in \cite{kojevnikov2021bootstrap}, this can be extended to weighted networks.
-The definitions of conductance, the Cheeger constant, and the Laplacian immediately apply to weighted ($A_{ij}\in \R$) networks and have been generalized to directed ($A_{ij}\neq A_{ji}$) networks.
-It is likely possible to formalize a notion of weak network dependence for such networks under which cluster-robust inference is valid when the conductance is asymptotically negligible.
-Furthermore, the Cheeger inequality applies directly to weighted graphs \citep{lee2014multiway} and has been extended to directed graphs \citep{chung2005laplacians}.
-Consequently, we believe that our recommendations are also relevant for these types of networks. \end{remark}
+The definitions of conductance, the Cheeger constant, and the Laplacian immediately apply to weighted ($A_{ij}\in \R$) graphs and have been generalized to directed ($A_{ij}\neq A_{ji}$) graphs.
+Likewise, the Cheeger inequality applies directly to weighted graphs \citep{lee2014multiway} and has been extended to directed graphs \citep{chung2005laplacians}.
+Consequently, we believe that our recommendations are relevant to these types of networks. \end{remark}